 Before you find yourself in an unintentional all-nighter binging on infomercials because you can’t get to sleep, consider investing in sleep devices or apps that measure your sleep.
 You can’t manage what you don’t measure.
 Electronic sleep aids that measure your sleep cycles include the Oura Ring, Fitbit, and Sleep Cycle.

 Some of these devices even measure heart rate so you can observe your sleep-deprived patterns the next day.
 If you don’t feel like going the electronic route, you can always opt for writing down what time you go to bed and what time you wake up daily.
 Regulating your sleep-wake cycle starts with identifying what time you actually go to bed and what time you get up.

 The first step to getting good sleep is prioritizing it.
-Make sure that you permit yourself to de-stress before going to bed.
-It will be impossible to have a restful night's sleep if you're stressed out and ruminating.
-In addition, activating your parasympathetic nervous system, the rest and digest response will help you to relax and get in the mood for falling asleep.
+Permit yourself to de-stress before going to bed.
+It will be impossible to have a restful night’s sleep if you’re stressed out and ruminating.
+Activating your parasympathetic nervous system will stimulate your rest and digest response to put you in the mood for falling asleep.

-All-nighters and staying up too late past your bedtime messes up your sleep-wake cycles.
+All-nighters and staying up too late past your bedtime mess up your sleep-wake cycles.
 According to the Center for Disease Control, adults need an average of 7 to 9 hours of sleep.
 Studies show that going to bed very late at night can lead to depressive symptoms.
-Keeping a regular sleep and wake time daily will set you up for a sleep success story.
+Keeping a regular sleep and wake time daily will set you up for sleep success!
 The body is always seeking a healthy routine and balance.

 Lack of sleep can ruin your day.
 Remember, your sleep is in your hands.